romualdo97/parallel_computing_studies/001_gpu_programming_model_II/README.md

 	setx -m QTDIR D:\opencv-master\dep\qt-everywhere-opensource-src-5.9.1

-If you don´t want usea the visual studio prompt you could also **right click on my pc > advanced system configuration > enviroment variables**  and under system variables (not user variables) click new and set its respective name to `QTDIR` and value to your extracted QT extracted folder.
+If you don´t want usea the visual studio prompt you could also **right click on my pc > advanced system configuration > enviroment variables**  and under system variables (not user variables) click new and set its respective name to `QTDIR` and value to your extracted QT folder.

 ### **step 11** Set `qtbase/bin` folder into `path`